All Episodes

 This guy is a huge lib.

-He's big time pro national health care.
+He's big-time pro national health care.

-One of the key ideas under consideration, which can be read as expressing sympathy for limitations on end of life care is morally revolting.
+One of the key ideas under consideration, which can be read as expressing sympathy for limitations on end-of-life care, is morally revolting.

 And it's helping to kill the plan.

-Make no mistake about it, determining which treatments are cost-effective at the end of a person's life and which are not is one of Obama's priorities.
+Determining which treatments are cost-effective at the end of a person's life and which are not is one of Obama's priorities.

 It's one of the principal ways he counts on saving money and making universal health care affordable.